Ryūka: Concepts and classification

 In its original form, ryūka was songs to be sung with sanshin (shamisen), rather than poems to be read aloud.
-Thus it is more comparable with mainland Japanese imayō, kinsei kouta and dodoitsu than with waka.
+Thus it is more comparable with Japanese imayō, kinsei kouta and dodoitsu than with waka.
 The composers of ryūka were not only those in the upper class, but also included a girl who was sold to the red-light district called Yoshiya Chiru and a woman farmer of passion called Onna Nabe.
 However, the male members of the samurai class in Shuri and Naha started to read ryūka just like waka.
 They hold utakai, or a gathering for reading a collection of poems on a common theme, for both ryūka and waka.
 It is no wonder that famous ryūka poets like Heshikiya Chōbin and Motobu Chōkyū were also waka poets.